Lodray/Lodray/README.md

 # 👋 Hi there!
-I'm Ruben Zabdiel Mejía Castro
+I'm Zabdiel Mejía

 🛡️ I'm enthusiastic and seeking knowledge in personal and public safety to make the internet we all use a freer and safer place
 JUNIOR WEB DEVELOPER AND APP DEVELOPER